hxtree/galaxyops/README.md

 ## Architectural Assumptions

 * Selected AWS exclusively for cloud provider vs cloud agnostic.
-Project assumes it will fail before AWS and vendor allows leveraging undifferentiated servers.
+Project assumes it will fail before AWS and vendor allows leveraging numerous undifferentiated services.
 * Selected monorepo instead of polyrepo as apps will be mostly serverless microservices.
-* Selected Microsoft backed Rush for monorepo management over Nx, Lerna, etc.
+* Selected Microsoft backed Rush over Nx, Lerna, etc. for monorepo management.
+* Selected Javascript as base language for microservices due to its performance and omnipresence.
+* Selected Microsoft backed Typescript compiling Javascript due to typehinting, maintenance, and readability.
-* Selected Microsoft Rushstack for high level project layout.
+* Selected Microsoft Rushstack for monorepo project structure.
-* Selected Microsoft backed Typescript for javascript based microservices.
-* Selected PNPM over Yarn and NPM.
+* Selected PNPM for Javascript package manager over Yarn and NPM.
 Yarn workspaces are not supported in Rush.
 Micosoft purchased NPM, but it remains infamous.
+PNPM uses symlinks.
-* Selected Rush Heft to build Typescript projects because it was accompanied Rush.
+* Selected Rush Heft to build Typescript projects because it accompanies Rush.
-* Selected heft node rig as many projects will have same configuraiton
+* Selected Heft Node Rig as many projects will have same configuration.
 * Selected AWS CDK instead of [Serverless Framework](https://github.com/serverless-stack/serverless-stack).
-SST is an unecessary and incomplete abstraction layer.
-SST live lambda development starts an endpoint utilizing their website.
-Question reliance on paid service and SST kickback.
+When it comes down to it, SST is an unecessary and incomplete abstraction layer.
+SST live lambda development works using serverless website.
+Question need for coupling reliance.
+And SST future plans and kickback.
-* Selected AWS SSO for authentication over hard coded credentials.
+* Selected AWS SSO for authentication over hard coded credentials for easy of maintenance and security.

 ## Considering

+Codacy.

 Documentation standard:
 https://github.com/microsoft/tsdoc